troy896/magisk-files/note_debug.md

-## Magisk 1327b58c-delta DEBUG by HuskyDG
+## Magisk 4f23a994-delta DEBUG by HuskyDG

 > The Debug version has a more detailed log than the Canary version

 ### What is new?

 - Fix installing Magisk on LDPlayer Android 9 SAR Emulator
+- Re-inject Magisk binaries into `/sbin` if possible for Magisk in system partition

 ### Diff from official